The Garden

 Does God like fruitcake?
 It’s a perfectly normal question.

 For decades I have heard the story of Cain and Abel but never understood why God was so unhappy with Cain.
 I am listening to the Bible in a Year podcast with Fr.
-Mike for the second year (yes, it’s that good) and it was his explanation of Genesis 4 that finally make things click.
+Mike for the second year (yes, it’s that good) and it was his explanation of Genesis 4 that finally made things click.
 Abel gave God his first fruits while Cain sort of gave God his sloppy seconds.
 The re-gifted fruitcake.
 No parent would stop loving their child over a fruitcake, but it would be a sad encounter for sure!
 And that led me to think about my daily offerings.
 What part of my day do I give to God?
 Most days it is the very first thing I do each day.
 I say most days.
 And this is ultimately the icing on the fruitcake.
 This is what I took away from that chapter in Genesis and the revelation on that walk.
 God deserves my best, but at the very least, my first.

 Now, on to the knitting!

 I had the joy of doing another test knit for Melinda of Yankee Knitter Designs.
 The Color Block Mitten is a flexible and modifiable pattern in a variety of sizes.
 The first set I knit according to the pattern.
 Size Large, I used Malabrigo Chunky – Dusty for the main color with Tutto Santa Fe Fine Merino DK – Black Gorge as the contrast.
 I loved the pattern and the outcome.
-The mittens were true to size but since I wear size Medium, I tossed them in the was for a spell and the felted beautifully!
+The mittens were true to size but since I wear size Medium, I tossed them in the wash for a spell and they felted beautifully!
 The fabric is dense and soft.
 These mittens keep my paws warm on the coldest days.

 This is a great pattern because it is written for circular knitting using magic loop, or dpns and a version knit flat on straight needles.
 For my next pair, I used the same yarn, but rather than a color block design, I knit with both yarns held together.
 I also knit them flat using two 6″ dpns.
 Aren’t they cute?
 You can have a lot of fun with this pattern and the potential for modifications is endless.
 Oh, I forgot to mention, these knit up in a day!